 And, as a result, with high happiness scores, we were able to triple our clients and revenue between September 2020 and 2021.

-If switching over is something you’ve considered but need help, feel free to reach out to us.
 We’d be happy to help you with your transition and in measuring the positive impact a move to a condensed working week will have on your employee happiness levels.